cantugba/Copy_Move_Forgery_Detection/README.md

-# Copy Move Forgery Detect
+# Copy Move Forgery Detection

-Detection of copy-move forgery in an image
+> Detection of copy-move forgery in an image.

+### Results